dart-archive/rpc/README.md

 ```

 The `MyResponse` class must be a non-abstract class with an unnamed
-constructor taking no required parameters.
+constructor.
+The constructor must either take no required parameters,
+or the class must be annotated with the `@ApiMessage` annotation with
+`withConstructorParameters` set to true.
 The RPC backend will automatically
 serialize all public fields of the the `MyResponse` instance into JSON
 corresponding to the generated Discovery Document schema.